 '''

+alert tcp $EXTERNAL_NET any -> $HTTP_SERVERS 443

-(content:"TERM=xterm"; flow:to_server,established;
+(content:"TERM=xterm"; flow:to_server,established; nocase;

-nocase; host_file_exists:/tmp/.uubugtraq;)
+host file exists:/tmp/.uubugtraq;)

 '''

-This rule augments the standard Snort rule for the Linux Slapper worm with a check for the existence of the worm executable (/tmp/.uubugtraq) at the target (keyword host\file\exists).
-Only when the specified file exists, the attack was successful and the corresponding alert has to be tagged appropriately.
+This rule augments the standard Snort rule for the Linux Slapper worm with a check for the existence of the worm executable (/tmp/.uubugtraq) on the target host, using the keyword host file exists.
+If the specified file exists, the attack was successful and the corresponding alert is tagged appropriately.

 Whenever a Snort rule extended with forensic specifications triggers, the verification thread consults the Snort configuration file to check whether the target of the attack has been setup for authenticated access.
-If no authenticated access has been prepared, then the alert has to be tagged as undetermined.
-Otherwise, the verification system can log into the target machine and do the necessary checks.
-When all host-based checks are successful (i.e., the specified evidence exists) then the alert is tagged as successful, otherwise it is unsuccessful.
+If no authenticated access has been prepared, then the alert is tagged as undetermined.
+Otherwise, the verification system logs into the target machine and performs the necessary checks.
+When all host-based checks are successful (i.e., evidence of the attack is found) then the alert is tagged as successful, otherwise it is tagged as unsuccessful.
 In the current system, we have implemented two modules that can establish remote access to Unix and Windows machines via secure shell and run the appropriate commands there.
 However, it is straightforward to add modules that can run the necessary remote tests via different mechanisms (e.g., Windows Terminal Services).

-3.2.1 Alert post-processing
+3.3 Alert Post-processing

-The verification subsystem marks each alert as either successful, unsuccessful, or undetermined.
+The verification subsystem marks each alert as successful, unsuccessful, or undetermined.
 Post-processing systems (e.g., alert correlation engines or system administrator scripts) can then utilize this additional information when performing their analysis upon the alert stream generated by verification-enabled Snort sensors.

-4 Evaluation
+4 EVALUATION

-The current revision of our alert verification patch to Snort has been evaluated on an experimental test bed with regards to its effectiveness in reducing Snort's false alarm rate.
+The current implementation of our alert verification tool has been evaluated on an experimental test bed with regards to its effectiveness in reducing Snort's false alarm rate.
 Three machines were present on this test bed:

-- 1. an attacker machine

-- 2. a target machine

-- 3. a machine with an alert verification-enabled Snort sensor deployed
+- 1. An attacker machine, - 2. a target machine (running RedHat Linux 7.0), and - a machine with a Snort sensor extended with the alert verification tool.